In the photo: Maria Troshina and Natalia Sorokina

 Investigating:

-Investigative Department of the Directorate of the FSB for the Smolensk Region
+Investigative Department of the FSB Directorate for the Smolensk Region

 Articles of Criminal Code of Russian Federation: